Back to Top

 Queensland Ranger Association

 The Queensland Ranger Association (QRA) is a professional organisation for people who work in wildlife and natural resource conservation across the state.
 Founded in 1996, it has an active website https://www.queenslandranger.org/ and active program of events.
 One of its objects is “Assist other States and countries (with a particular focus on Developing Nations) to develop their ranger networks and associations.”
 This is an objective firmly aligned with PaRC’s.
 In particular, QRA and PaRC share a focus on knowledge-sharing in the Pacific Islands.
+In preserving some noteworthy materials in PaRC, we aim to support QRA in its outreach.

+At the QRA meeting at Tuchekoi, near Gympie, Queensland, 2023.
 In the middle is Ron Turner, former Cooloola District Ranger and author of a notable memoir published by PaRC.

+QRA is affiliated with the Council of Oceania Ranger Associations.
 Click here for a Summary of the Oceania Ranger Roundtable webinar of October 2023.
 The Summary includes links to presentations and position papers.

 Review Status: Pending